 Kelley joined the Navy to start her journey as a Surface Warfare Officer.
-She led Strike Groups and Fleet Response Plans as Training Officer aboard the USS Gettysburg and received her Master’s in business, all while serving as senior staff to the Department of State.
+She led Air Defense Units and Fleet Response Plans as Training Officer aboard the USS Gettysburg and received her Master’s in business, all while serving as senior staff to the Department of State.
 In 2017, she became the Executive Officer of the USS Donald Cook and, a few years later, the Captain, where she led the first American crew through the foreign waters of the Faroe Islands.
 Kelley has ventured above the Arctic Circle, into warm seas of the Arabian Gulf, to the coast of Spain and beyond.
 Her list of accolades is undeniable and Kelley has grown to be unstoppable.
 A force of energy all her own since she was a young girl, her name can only mean one thing—Determination.

 Kristel | Confidence

 Commander Kristel O’Cañas never saw the point in fitting in—because she was born to stand out.
 In her hometown of Odem, Texas, that is exactly what she did.
 Every day she learned to trust herself, to have an opinion and to try the tough stuff even if it scared her.

 After graduating with a bachelor’s degree in Psychology from Boston University, Kristel joined the Navy to start her journey in the nuclear field through NROTC.
 She mastered the fields of fission, nuclear physics and fluid dynamics as part of the Nuclear Propulsion Officer Candidate Program (NUPOC).
 In 2007, she boarded her first aircraft carrier as a Nuclear Surface Warfare Officer.
 She commanded a team charged with the responsibility of powering a whole ship through humanitarian missions and training exercises both foreign and domestic.
 Today, she’s the Commanding Officer of the USS Whidbey Island.
 Every day she made her name mean something she always knew she had—Confidence.